Horse the Band: Earth Tour and Desperate Living (2008–2010)

-Future and Your Fault (2011–present)
+Hiatus (2011–2017)

 The band went on an extended unannounced hiatus, reforming every few months for sporadic runs of shows.
 In March 2017, HORSE the Band toured with Infinity Shred and Graf Orlock, closing out their sets with their first new song in eight years.
 The song was referred to by fans as "A Reason to Live" after a recurring hashtag on the band's social media during the tour.
 After wrapping up the tour, on July 14, 2017, the band posted an in-studio video of the song on their Instagram account, followed by two more studio videos, indicating that the group could be possibly recording a new release, which would be their first material in a decade (following 2009's Desperate Living).

+Your Fault and Nathan Winneke's diagnosis (2018-present)

 In February 2018, the band announced a new EP on their Facebook and Instagram accounts.
 The EP, also referred to by fans as "A Reason to Live", was to be crowdfunded by Ethereum smart contract, which would disburse Ether cryptocurrency to the band members as payment for making progress on the album.
 The band and their social media presence then returned to their previous period of inactivity - issues with funding via Ether cryptocurrency were likely exacerbated by the 2018 cryptocurrency crash shortly after the band announced the campaign.

 In December 2019, the band announced three shows on the "A Partridge" Tour, during which they played "A Reason to Live" and another new song, later identified as "NoGimbus".
 Winneke stated on his Instagram that the new EP was in the process of being mixed and mastered, but no further details were released by the band or its members.

 In October 2020, after being teased on the band members' personal Instagram pages, a new three-song EP, Your Fault, was announced on the band's Instagram and other social media profiles for release on November 27.
 It is the band's first new release in over a decade and contains the two songs played on tour, "A Reason to Live" and "NoGimbus", as well as a cover of Nine Inch Nails' "March of the Pigs".
 As the value of Ethereum was approaching an all-time high at the time the 2018 smart contract paid out, the band declared that they had been "made rich" by the completion of the album.
 The co-developers announced that the smart contract had been fully funded in 2018 and the band was paid roughly $8,300.

 The band went on another hiatus until November 2024, when they announced a 20th anniversary tour for their 2005 album The Mechanical Hand.

+In February 2026, the band announced that they will be supporting Dance Gavin Dance on their tour in June.
+In March, vocalist Nathan Winneke was diagnosed with multiple sclerosis and has started a GoFundMe to help cover treatments.